Josh Lowe Preview, Player Props: Rays vs. Twins

-Josh Lowe -- with a slugging percentage of .364 in his past 10 games (including zero homers) -- will be in action for the Tampa Bay Rays versus the Minnesota Twins, with Sonny Gray on the hill, on September 11 at 7:40 PM ET.
+The Tampa Bay Rays, including Josh Lowe (.378 slugging percentage in past 10 games, including no home run), take on starting pitcher Joe Ryan and the Minnesota Twins at Target Field, Tuesday at 7:40 PM ET.

-In his last game, he racked up two extra-base hits (3-for-4 with two doubles and an RBI) against the Mariners.
+In his most recent appearance, he had three hits (going 3-for-5 with an RBI) against the Twins.

 Josh Lowe Game Info & Props vs. the Twins